ctodd/know-your-heroes/Readme.md

 ## Usage

-The game is a truely "Serverless" game, comprised primarily of static Javascript, HTML, and CSS files.
+The game is a truly "Serverless" game, comprised primarily of static Javascript, HTML, and CSS files.
 The AWS Infrastructure consists of CloudFront, S3, Cognito, DynamoDB, and IAM.
 No logging is enabled by default, and the storage and traffic requirements are so low, the game should fall under the AWS Free Tier with minimal charges for subsequent years.

 In theory there isn't anything to maintain here except in the event a security issue arises, and/or updates to the AWS SDK files.
 Follow the Git Repo to be alerted to updates.